 I have sweet tooth.
 I love dessert and if it’s lemony I love it even more.
 So when I was tasked to make a low carb cheesecake or keto cheesecake recipe I just knew it had to have lemon.
 And blueberries because they are low in calories but high in taste, nutrients and anti-oxidants.
 You’ve got to try my no bake Keto Blueberry Lemon Cheesecake recipe.

 Avoiding Carbs in Cheesecake

 While it tastes yummy, the typical piece of cheesecake is loaded with sugar, carbs and fat.
 Seriously.
 A piece of cheesecake contains more than 250 calories and a whopping 18 grams of fat!
-The danger in this dessert isn’t in the calories, it’s in the amount of saturated fat hiding in each slice which is almost 10 grams!
+The danger in this dessert isn’t even in the calories, it’s in the amount of saturated fat hiding in each slice which is almost 10 grams!
 It’s true not all fat is bad but, saturated fat can raise your cholesterol, which can increase your risk of heart disease and stroke.
-Since The American Heart Association (AHA) recommends eating less than 13 grams of saturated fat per day, so one slice of cheesecake is almost your whole daily allotment.
+The American Heart Association (AHA) recommends eating less than 13 grams of saturated fat per day, so one slice of cheesecake is almost your whole daily allotment.

 Low-Carb Cheesecake Recipe